 I am the governor responsible for governor training and governor visits.

-I am the link governor for English & Safeguarding
+I am the link governor for Health and Well Being & Safeguarding

 I am currently a Year 2 teacher at a local school and now that my children are adult felt I had the time to become involved in my local community.
 Before returning to Kent I lived for many years in Asia where I have held a variety of roles including being a cross cultural trainer and a counsellor.